2015 Spring Term

 Continuation of basic concepts learned in Ballet I with emphasis on more complex skills and combinations.
 It is highly recommended that students have at least 2 years of ballet training or two terms of DANCE 145.
 Repeatable four times for a total of 8 units in the degree.
 Offered each fall*.

-DANCE COMPOSITION II (GROUP)
+TAP DANCE II

 A course which is not regularly included in the curriculum but which is offered from time to time on topics in Dance as an art form, selected on the basis of need, interest or timeliness.
 Repeatable.
 Offered on demand.